DirecTV2B/Unlocking-Yelp-with-AI/README.md

 ## 📧 Contact

-If you have any questions or feedback, please feel free to reach out via [GitHub Issues](https://github.com/your-username/Unlocking-Yelp-with-AI/issues).
+If you have any questions or feedback, please feel free to reach out via email victoriiavu@g.ucla.edu

 ## ⭐ Acknowledgments